 The mystical Mount Kailash has been surrounded by several mysteries since the ancient times.
 The mysteries have been spread by ancient holy texts as well as modern day travelers and scholars.
-Some of these are stories considering the connection between Mount Kailash and the gods, some are interesting geographical of mathematical facts of the mountain.
-Here are some of the most well-known mysteries of Mount Kailash.
+Some of these are stories considering the connection between Mount Kailash and the gods, and some are interesting geographical of mathematical facts of the mountain.
+There is the Kailash mystery you must know before your Tibet Mount Kailash tour.

 Ancient Vedas and other holy texts mentioned that Mount Kailash is the cosmic axis, the center of the world, and the stairway to heaven.
 It's believed to provide a connection between the earth and heaven, between the physical world and spiritual world.
 The importance of the geography of Mount Kailash is that it's thought to be the center of a worldwide system connecting other monuments and sites with paranormal activity.

 Surprisingly these old myths are supported by the geographical measurements carried out in the modern times.
 The distance from Stonehenge to Mount Kailash is 6666 kilometers, which is also the distance from Mount Kailash to the North Pole.
 The distance from Mount Kailash to the South Pole is 13,332 kilometers, exactly the double of the distance to the North Pole or Stonehenge.
 Another interesting fact is that the four faces of Mount Kailash face the four directions of the compass.

 There are two lakes close to Mount Kailash, which have been also surrounded by myths from ancient times.
 The lakes are called Manasarovar and Rakshas Tal and they are connected to each other by the natural channel of Ganga Chhu.